 The future of the Eden Prairie-based Supervalu Inc. is in question after the company announced that it would suspend quarterly dividends to shareholders and further cut its expenses—an effort that could result in more layoffs and store closings.

 There is also talk of selling the company—either in pieces or as a whole.
-Locally, any major reduction could impact Burnsville's two Cub Foods stores—one of which is the anchoring entity of a shopping complex in the Heart of the City.
+Locally, any major reduction could impact Burnsville's two Cub Foods stores—one of which is the of a shopping complex in the Heart of the City.

 SUPERVALU INC. is one of the largest companies in Minnesota.
 Twin Cities Business ranked the grocer as the fourth largest publicly-held company, behind only UnitedHealth Group, Target Corporation and Best Buy in Twin Cities Business.
 Regionally, its flagship is the Cub Foods chain in the Twin Cities, but the company also holds other supermarket brands throughout the nation including Jewel-Osco, Save-A-Lot and Albertsons.